sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 As you can see, it is very easy to modify the metadata to change how data is synthesized.
 Similarly to this example, any other aspect of the MetaFrame can be edited, including the variable names, the variable types, the data types, the percentage of missing values, and the distribution attributes.

 .. warning::
-    Be extra careful when manually editing JSON files as errors in names, values, or formatting can cause problems.
+    Be extra careful when manually editing GMF files as errors in names, values, or formatting can cause problems.